-10.28 - SANCTIONS - DEFINITIONS

-10.28.1 - The Referee can impose any combination of the following sanctions for illegal-play depending on the severity and/or frequency of offences being penalised.

-10.28.2 - The sanctions available to the Referees are free throws, free shots, goal penalty shots and sanction cards.

-10.28.3 - The following definitions should be used when determining which sanction to impose:

-10.28.3.a - Deliberate foul: a foul where no effort was made to avoid the illegal play.

-10.28.3.b - Dangerous foul: is significant contact with the opponent's arm, head or body that may result in personal injury and is illegal.

-10.28.3.c - Significant contact: any hard contact that may result in equipment damage or personal injury.

-10.28.3.d - The act of passing or shooting: begins when a player has the ball in their hand, or balancing on their paddle, and is clearly attempting to pass the ball to a teammate or shoot at goal.

-10.28.3.e - A near certain goal: The Referee must be certain that a goal was the most likely end result if play had continued.

-10.28.3.f - Control of the ball: A player is considered to have control of the ball if that player is in possession of the ball or is the nearest player to the ball and is within three (3) metres of the ball on the water.

-10.28.3.g - Team possession: a team is considered to have team possession and therefore be the attacking team if any member of that team has possession or control of the ball.
+- 10.28.1 The Referee can impose any combination of the following sanctions for illegal-play depending on the severity and/or frequency of offences being penalised. - 10.28.2 The sanctions available to the Referees are free throws, free shots, goal penalty shots and sanction cards. - 10.28.3 The following definitions should be used when determining which sanction to impose: - 10.28.3.a Deliberate foul: a foul where no effort was made to avoid the illegal play.
+A player's first (1st) deliberate foul will be indicated by the referee showing the player's number, directly after the signal for the foul. - 10.28.3.b Dangerous foul: is significant contact with the opponent's arm, head or body that may result in personal injury and is illegal. - 10.28.3.c Significant contact: any hard contact that may result in equipment damage or personal injury. - 10.28.3.d The act of passing or shooting: begins when a player has the ball in their hand, or balancing on their paddle, and is clearly attempting to pass the ball to a teammate or shoot at goal. - 10.28.3.e A near certain goal: The Referee must be certain that a goal was the most likely end result if play had continued. - 10.28.3.f Control of the ball: A player is considered to have control of the ball if that player is in possession of the ball or is the nearest player to the ball and is within three (3) metres of the ball on the water. - 10.28.3.g Team possession: a team is considered to have team possession and therefore be the attacking team if any member of that team has possession or control of the ball.

-10.29.1 - Signal 16 and time out applies.

-10.29.2 - Inside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of shooting.

-10.29.3 - Inside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of passing or positioning for a near-certain goal.

-10.29.4 - Inside the six (6) metre area, a goal penalty shot will be awarded for a deliberate or dangerous foul on a player who is attempting to take a free shot.

-10.29.5 - Outside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of shooting for a near-certain goal while the goal is not defended.

-10.29.6 - Outside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of passing or positioning for a near-certain goal while the goal is not defended.
+- 10.29.1 Signal 16 and time out applies. - 10.29.2 Inside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of shooting. - 10.29.3 Inside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of passing or positioning for a near-certain goal. - 10.29.4 Inside the six (6) metre area, a goal penalty shot will be awarded for a deliberate or dangerous foul on a player who is attempting to take a free shot. - 10.29.5 Outside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of shooting for a near-certain goal while the goal is not defended. - 10.29.6 Outside the six (6) metre area, a goal penalty shot will be awarded for any deliberate or dangerous foul on a player in the act of passing or positioning for a near-certain goal while the goal is not defended.